L. Dresco – French Manufacturer of Hurricane Lanterns

 Acknowledgments & Sources

-My sincere thanks go to Jörg Wekemann for generously sharing his knowledge and information.
-My gratitude also goes to Simeon Denbaes and Henk Kloosterman for sharing their passion for French hurricane lanterns and their valuable insights.
+With thanks to Jörg Wekemann for sharing his knowledge and information, and to Simeon Denbaes and Henk Kloosterman for sharing their passion for French hurricane lanterns and their valuable insights.